 The art of making jewellery is in a class by itself.
-Stop by Peacock Jewellers and you may catch a master at work…or she’s two doors down running a workshop to show you how to create your own masterpieces.
-Supplies are also for sale here as well as at Final Touch Studios.
+Stop by Peacock Jewellers at their new location in Historic Downtown and you may catch a master at work…or she’s running a workshop to show you how to create your own masterpieces at the Peacock Jewellers School and Student Centre.

 Finish up at the Cochrane RancheHouse for the piece de resistance, a giant mural mosaic made up of individual tiles supplied by more than 200 local artists to depict how the west once was.